Mean Ergodicity of Multiplication Operators on the Bloch and Besov Spaces: Introduction

+An operator $T$ is (uniformly) mean ergodic if $\{{T_{[n]}}\}_{n=0}^{\infty}$ is a convergent sequence in (norm) strong topology and is called $power\ bounded $ if the sequence $\{{T^n}\}_{n=0}^{\infty}$ is bounded in $L(X)$.\\ It is easy to check that for all $n\in\mathbb{N}$, $\frac{1}{n}T^{n}=T_{[n]}-\frac{n-1}{n}T_{[n-1]}$, where $T_{[0]}=I$ is the identity operator.
+From this we get if $T$ is mean ergodic, then for all $x\in X$, $\lim_{n\rightarrow \infty}\frac{1}{n}T^{n}x=0$ and in the uniform mean ergodic case, $\lim_{n\rightarrow \infty}\frac{1}{n} ||T^{n}||=0$.
+The study of mean ergodicity of linear operators on Banach spaces goes back to 1931, when Von Numann proved that for a unitary operator $T$ on a Hilbert space $H$, there is a projection $P$ on $H$, such that $T_{[n]}$ converges to $P$ in the strong operator topology.
+In 1939 Lorch demonstrated that for reflexive Banach spaces, power bounded operators are mean ergodic.
+Dunford in 1943 stated the connection between the spectral properties of an operator and its uniform mean ergodicity.
 There are a lot of references about dynamical properties of different linear bounded operators on Banach, Fr$\acute{e}$chet and locally convex spaces.
 One of the best, is a book written by Bayart and Matheron \cite{Bay}.
 Additionally, \cite{Alb1, Alb2, kre} and the references therein give more details about mean ergodic and power bounded operators on locally convex spaces.
 Bonet and Ricker \cite{Bon2}, characterized the mean ergodicity of multiplication operators in weighted spaces of holomorphic functions and recently Bonet, Jord$\acute{a}$ and Rodríguez \cite{Bon1} extended the results to the weighted space of continuous functions.

-According to the above preliminaries, it is time to investigate the power boundedness and mean ergodicity of multiplication operator on the Bloch and Besov Spaces in two separate sections.
+In this paper, we look for conditions under which the multiplication operator $M_{ \psi}$ is power bounded and its Ces$\acute{a}$ro means is convergent or uniformly convergent on the Bloch space $\mathcal{B}$, little Bloch space $\mathcal{B}_0$ and the Besov Space $\mathcal{B}_p$.